BooXtream/BooXtream-WooCommerce/readme.txt

 This plugin requires WooCommerce.
 This plugin has been tested with version 2.6.11 up to 3.2.3

-BooXtream is a cloudbased alternative to Adobe DRM to protect ePub eBooks.
-It is used to create watermarked and personalised eBooks, a protection method also known as Social DRM.
-BooXtream provides download links to uniquely personalised eBooks and fulfils the download when an end user clicks on a link.
+BooXtream is a cloudbased alternative to Adobe DRM to protect EPUB ebooks.
+It is used to create watermarked and personalised ebooks, a protection method also known as Social DRM.
+BooXtream provides download links to uniquely personalised ebooks and fulfils the download when an end user clicks on a link.

 To use the plug-in you'll need a BooXtream Contract and access to the BooXtream Dashboard.
-The Dashboard offers insight in all eBook transactions, account usage and eBook master file management.
+The Dashboard offers insight in all ebook transactions, account usage and ebook master file management.

-The plug-in extends the Simple product features with a 'BooXtreamable' selection box in order to sell watermarked eBooks with WooCommerce.
+The plug-in extends the Simple product features with a 'BooXtreamable' selection box in order to sell watermarked ebooks with WooCommerce.
 Please note: BooXtream for WooCommerce works independent from Virtual products.
-Master eBook files are managed from the BooXtream Dashboard, not from WordPress or WooCommerce.
+Master ebook files are managed from the BooXtream Dashboard, not from WordPress or WooCommerce.

 Extensive plug-in documentation can be found on the Support page of the BooXtream Dashboard.